-- Specific performance, or an order directing that the breaching party fulfill and perform its obligation when monetary damages are unavailable or inadequate due to the property or goods having a unique, special, or scarce character, such as with real estate, pieces of art, or shares of stock in a closely held corporation.
+- Specific performance, or an order directing the breaching party to fulfill and perform its obligation when monetary damages are unavailable or inadequate due to the property or goods having a unique, special, or scarce character, such as real estate, pieces of art, or shares of stock in a closely held corporation.

 Other rights you may have in connection with a contract dispute include: